John-Beomseok-Kim/Hexeract/README.md

 ---
 # Bill of Material Recommendations
-This is not a comprehensive list of Materials but a list of recomendations
+*not a comprehensive list of materials but a list of recommendations

 ## Bolts: the M3 Socket head bolt length and quantity update will be uncertain until the first quarter of 2022
 Size | Length | Type | Quantity